-new proposals or on the advice of a periodical (normally around six years) review Workshop and taking into account the availability of the proponents.
+For ongoing research without a defined final year, a periodic review shall take place in accordance with either the advice provided under Item (5) of the workshop to review new proposals or on the advice of a periodical (normally around six years) review workshop and taking into account the availability of the proponents.
 The final review shall normally take place no later than three years after the final take under Special Permits.
 The periodic and final reviews shall be based on documents provided by the proposers and other members of the Scientific Committee six months before the Annual Meeting at which the Workshop report is to be presented.
-In order to ensure that any periodic/final report provides information on each of the items needed for review by the Expert Panel, the Proponent will perform a selfassessment using the appropriate checklist10.
-A completed checklist will be attached to the report.
 Information on the analytical methods likely to be used in documents presented to the Workshop that might assist with the selection of appropriate experts shall be circulated nine months before the Annual Meeting.